NFL Rumors: Washington QB Dwayne Haskins Might Soon Be Replaced By Kyle Allen, Per Ian Rapoport

-According to a new report, it might not be long before the Washington Football Team replaces erstwhile starting quarterback Dwayne Haskins — who was selected by the organization in the first round of the 2019 NFL Draft — with second-stringer Kyle Allen.
+According to a new report, it might not be long before the Washington Football Team replaces erstwhile starting quarterback Dwayne Haskins — who was selected by the organization in the first round of the 2019 NFL draft — with second-stringer Kyle Allen.

 Citing sources familiar with the situation, NFL Network insider Ian Rapoport wrote on Sunday that Haskins “must improve greatly” if he wants to retain his first-string status and is heading into a “critical stretch” in his development as a young signal-caller.
-He added that there’s a possibility Washington head coach Ron Rivera might pull Haskins in favor of Allen — his starting quarterback with the Carolina Panthers in the 2019 season — if he continues to play poorly during the team’s game against the Baltimore Ravens on Sunday.
+He added that there’s a possibility Washington head coach Ron Rivera might pull Haskins in favor of Allen — his starting quarterback with the Carolina Panthers in the 2019 season — if the former continues to play poorly during the team’s game against the Baltimore Ravens on Sunday.

 As further explained, it appears that Washington isn’t just concerned about Haskins’ Week 3 performance against the Cleveland Browns, where he threw three interceptions in a 34-20 loss.
 Following the Ravens game, the team will be facing the Los Angeles Rams, New York Giants, Dallas Cowboys, and Detroit Lions in their next five games, and it is reportedly believed that Washington could make the most out of this tough schedule with “improved QB play.”